leomol/tablet-vr/README.md

 ```

 ## API Reference
-In MATLAB type help followed by the name of any Class (files copied to Documents/MATLAB).
-Most class list methods and properties with links to expand the description.
-For example, `help LinearMaze`.
+While these libraries acquire a better shape, look at the documentation from within MATLAB: Type help followed by the name of any class (those files copied to Documents/MATLAB).
+Most classes list methods and properties with links that expand their description.
+For example type `help LinearMaze`.

 ## Version History
-### 0.1.0
+### 0.2.0
-* Initial Release: Library and example code
 * TreadmillMaze.m moved to LinearMaze.m
 * Tracker/GUI.m moved to Tracker.m
 * Arguments to LinearMaze.m and CircleMaze.m are passed as key-value pairs, e.g., `CircleMaze('com', 'COM4', 'monitors', {'127.0.0.1', 0, '192.168.1.100', 90})`
+### 0.1.0
+* Initial Release: Library and example code

 ## License
 © 2018 [Leonardo Molina][Leonardo Molina]